rfmae/bob-infinality-bundle/README.md

+**Apparently the end of infinality-bundle has come!
+If you haven't already, you might want to read this: https://gist.github.com/cryzed/e002e7057435f02cc7894b9e748c5671**

 # bob-infinality-bundle

-These are SlackBuilds & patches to rebuild some official packages in Slackware Linux, are in test so be careful with the result in your system.
+These are SlackBuilds & patches to rebuild some official packages in Slackware 14.2 Linux, are in test so be careful with the result in your system.

 ## infinality-bundle project